EastfordCommunicator/website/articles/34/12/boyd-maccormack-race-update.md

 ---
-title: Maccormack Faces Backlash after Anti-Lgbtq Comments: Emilio Emerges to Challenge in GOP Primary as a Result
+title: "MacCormack Faces Backlash after Anti-LGBTQ Comments: Emilio Emerges to Challenge in GOP Primary as a Result"
 author: Adam Minor
 ---
 *Emilio to challenge MacCormack in GOP Primary on Aug.
 11*